Best Affordable Places to Live in Virginia in 2025

 FAQ

 The best city in Virginia depends on your preferences.
 Beach-goers will like Virginia Beach or Norfolk.
-Williamsburg is great for history buffs, and Richmond offers plenty to do as the capital of the state.
+Richmond offers plenty to do as the capital of the state, plus it has a thriving foodie scene.

 Where is the nicest place to live in Virginia?

 Virginia has many nice places to live.
-If you’re looking for an urban vibe, you’ll appreciate cities like Richmond, Virginia Beach, and Charlottesville.
-If you prefer a smaller town, places like Covington and Big Stone Gap offer plenty to do and are quite affordable.
+If you’re looking for an urban vibe, you’ll appreciate cities like Richmond and Virginia Beach.
+If you prefer a smaller town, places like Big Stone Gap offer plenty to do and are quite affordable.

 Is Virginia the most affordable state to live in?